Stee-T/NARMAX/Examples/1_Linear_in_the_Parameters/README.md

 **x-axis linking:** Both x-axes are linked, such that scrolling are mirrored in both graphs.

 ## Figure 2
 **Warning / Disclaimer:** This graph is legacy from the original rFOrLSR algorithm family, where the regressor order had a meaning, as they were selected in order of how much system output $\underline{y}$ variance they explained.
 Now, since the arborescence is spanned by imposing regressors in a pre-determined order, the regressor order becomes meaningless.
 This is problematic, since the ERR is order dependent.
 Thus, the regressors at the end of the list (depending on the arborescence depth) might not be the one with the least importance (contribution to the system output variance).
-The ERR graph is thus not to be used for model truncation.
+The ERR graph is thus not to be used for model truncation at the moment.

 The bottom graph shouldn't be used for model truncation either, as the model coefficients $\hat{\underline{\theta}}$ must be re-estimated each time a regressor is eliminated.
 This is correctly done here, but as aforementioned, this analyses only this precise regressor ordering.
 Correctly pruning a NARMAX model is non-trivial and will be covered in a further tutorial.
-Further research is needed to make those graphs contain more relevant information.
+Further research is needed to make those graphs contain more relevant information, but I have a few ideas and it's on the TODO list :)

-So now that I've crushed your regressor importance estimation dreams, enjoy the nice-looking graphs :)
+You can still enjoy the nice-looking graphs though :)

 ![Figure2](https://github.com/Stee-T/rFOrLSR/blob/main/Examples/1_Linear_in_the_Parameters/Figure_2.png)